jenkins-x/jx/README.md

     jx help completion bash

-### Uninstall Jenkins x

-To remove the Jenkins X platfrom from a namespace on your kubernetes cluster:

-    jx uninstall

 ## Addons

 We are adding a number of addon capabilities to Jenkins X. To add or remove addons use the `jx create addon` or `jx delete addon` commands